hashnfv/hashnfv-genesisreq/docs/sources/ux-requirements.rst

 * `Jira GENESIS-3 <https://jira.opnfv.org/browse/GENESIS-3>`_: new requirement...
 * `Jira GENESIS-9 <https://jira.opnfv.org/browse/GENESIS-9>`_: The installer shall support the deployment of OpenStack with High-Availability (for those components that support it in Liberty) on 3 or more control nodes.
 Functest tests should be able to verify that the HA is enabled and functional.

+* `Jira GENESIS-71 <https://jira.opnfv.org/browse/GENESIS-71>`_: new requirement
+  Hitless hardware upgrade: Increase size of a deployment in terms of compute nodes (add additional compute nodes) without service interruption.
+  This requirement doesn't mandate upgrade/increasing the size of the control node cluster.

 Network setup and configuration related requirements
 ----------------------------------------------------
 ..
 Please add the Jira story reference to each requirement.